 We’ve all heard it by now: work smarter, not harder.

-For many campuses, public schools, and school districts, not only is it about working smarter rather but it’s also about doing more with less.
+For many campuses, public schools, and school districts, not only is it about working smarter but it’s also about doing more with less.
 Education Standard Operating Procedures are about both: being smarter with less.
 We hear a lot about education funding and reducing costs.
 Deferred maintenance is often on the long term list of the planning process.

 Campus preventive maintenance activities and tasks mean much more than just fixing broken equipment for the community members.
 Campus tasks can include reactive maintenance to outdated water fountains to chemical hygiene practices in science labs.